SolaceDev/solace-dev-codelabs/markdown/get-started-basics/get-started-basics.md

 Positive
-: This CodeLab does not cover the Event Portal.
+: This CodeLab does not cover the **Event Portal**.
 That will be addressed in a separate CodeLab.